-Once the topic of Tree dominance from remotely sensed data is completed, these additional topics will be addressed.
+Once the topic of tree dominance from remotely sensed data is completed, these additional topics will be addressed.

-- 1. Assess implementation of growth and yield models with multitemporal remotely sensed data. - In discussion with the FBRI to determine the best approach to address this topic - 2.
-Democratization of Forest Inventory Data - Assess the accessibility and ease-of-use of remotely sensed forest areas and the programs used to derive forest inventory metrics
+1. Assess implementation of growth and yield models with multitemporal remotely sensed data.

+2. Democratization of Forest Inventory Data

+Assess the accessibility and ease-of-use of remotely sensed forest areas and the programs used to derive forest inventory metrics